Arya2206/Fake_News_Detector/README.md

 # Fake_News_Detector
 Fake News Detector built with Python, NLP, and Machine Learning.
 Analyzes news article text, preprocesses data, extracts features using TF-IDF, and classifies news as Fake or Real.
 Includes model training, evaluation, and prediction capabilities.
-# Fake News Detection

-Fake News Detection in Python

-In this project, we have used various natural language processing techniques and machine learning algorithms to classify fake news articles using sci-kit libraries from python.

 ## Getting Started